 The greatest waste of water is watering too much, too often.
-Here in the Portland metro area, our water consumption is at its highest during the summer months – often doubling or tripling - due to outdoor watering.
+In the Portland metro area, our water use is highest during the summer months – often doubling or tripling - due to outdoor watering.

 What time of day should I water my garden or landscape?

-You should water your garden or landscape before 10 a.m. or after 6 p.m. when temperatures are cooler and the air is calmer so that evaporation is kept to a minimum.
+You should water your garden or landscape before 10 a.m. or after 6 p.m. when temperatures are cooler and the air is calmer so that less water evaporates.

 How often should I water my garden or landscape?

-We recommend watering established landscapes twice a week.
-Watering thoroughly, but infrequently, will help roots go deeper, resulting in more water–efficient, drought–tolerant plants.
-Newer plantings, vegetables, and potted plants may need more frequent watering.
+We recommend watering established landscapes on average twice a week rather than every day.
+Your goal is to water less often and deeply so that your soil is damp several inches down.
+This will help roots grow deeper, resulting in more water–efficient, drought–tolerant plants.
+Newer plantings, vegetables, and potted plants are likely to need more frequent watering.

 What do I do if runoff or puddling occurs while watering my garden or landscape?